-8. APPLY A NYLON OR LEATHER MUZZLE TO A DOG
+8. APPLY A NYLON, LEATHER OR CAGE MUZZLE TO A DOG

-- Goal: Adequately apply a nylon or leather muzzle to a dog so that a medical or diagnostic procedure may be performed without injury to either the patient or veterinary personnel. - Description: The student will apply a nylon or leather muzzle to a dog prior to restraining the animal for a procedure. - Criteria: The correct muzzle size was selected.
+- Goal: Adequately apply a nylon, leather or cage muzzle to a dog so that a medical or diagnostic procedure may be performed without injury to either the patient or veterinary personnel. - Description: The student will apply a nylon, leather or cage muzzle to a dog prior to restraining the animal for a procedure. - Criteria: The correct muzzle size was selected.